Tropical surface singularities: Notations and basic facts

 \subsection{Tropicalisations}

-For tropicalisations, we use an algebraically closed field $\K$ with a non-archimedean valuation $\val:\K^*\longrightarrow\R $ whose value group is dense in $\R$, e.g.\ the algebraic closure $\overline{\C(t)}$ of the field of rational functions over $\C$, or $\C\{\{t\}\}$ the field of Puiseux series, or a field of generalised Puiseux series as in \cite{Mar08}.
+Let $\K$ denote the field of Puiseux series and $\val$ the valuation sending a Puiseux series to the smallest exponent. \longer{For tropicalisations, we use an algebraically closed field $\K$ with a non-archimedean valuation $\val:\K^*\longrightarrow\R $ satisfying $\val(\Z)=0$ and whose value group is dense in $\R$, e.g.\ the algebraic closure $\overline{\C(t)}$ of the field of rational functions over $\C$, or $\C\{\{t\}\}$ the field of Puiseux series, or a field of generalised Puiseux series as in \cite{Mar08}.
 In each of these cases the elements of the field can be represented by generalised power series of the form